HydroCouple/openswmm.gui/docs/reference/reference.md

 - If the drain can carry whatever flow enters the storage layer up to some specific limit then set the drain coefficient to the limit and the drain exponent to 0.

 - If the drain consists of slotted pipes where the slots act as orifices, then the drain exponent would be 0.5 and the drain coefficient would be 60,000 times the ratio of total slot area to LID area.
-For example, drain pipe with five 1/4" diameter holes per foot spaced 50 feet apart would have an area ratio of 0.000035 and a drain coefficient of 2.
+For example, drain pipe with five 1/4 in. diameter holes per foot spaced 50 feet apart would have an area ratio of 0.000035 and a drain coefficient of 2.

 - If the goal is to drain a fully saturated unit in a specific amount of time then set the drain exponent to 0.5 (to represent orifice flow) and the drain coefficient to 2D1/2/T where D is the distance from the drain to the surface plus any berm height (in inches or mm) and T is the time in hours to drain.
 For example, to drain a depth of 36 inches in 12 hours requires a drain coefficient of 1.
 If this drain consisted of the slotted pipes described in the previous bullet, whose coefficient was 2, then a flow regulator, such as a cap orifice, would have to be placed on the drain outlet to achieve the reduced flow rate.